Menu UVK help - System booster Pub

 Again, sometimes they are not removed by the applications when uninstalling.
 UVK will detect the invalid ones.

-Invalid shared DLLs: When an application wants a dll to be shared with other applications, it registers that DLL as a shared DLL.
+Check Invalid shared DLLs: When an application wants a dll to be shared with other applications, it registers that DLL as a shared DLL.
 But sometimes the DLL file is deleted and the shared DLL entry is not.
 UVK will detect these.

-Invalid Windows fonts: If a font file is deleted from the Windows fonts folder without uninstalling the font first, it will leave an invalid entry in the registry pointing to the deleted file.
+Check Invalid Windows fonts: If a font file is deleted from the Windows fonts folder without uninstalling the font first, it will leave an invalid entry in the registry pointing to the deleted file.
 UVK will detect it.

-Invalid uninstall entries: Sometimes errors occur while uninstalling an application, and often, the solution is to simply delete the application's folder, leaving the orphan uninstall entry behind.
+Check Invalid uninstall entries: Sometimes errors occur while uninstalling an application, and often, the solution is to simply delete the application's folder, leaving the orphan uninstall entry behind.
 UVK will detect the invalid ones.

-Junk files: UVK will search your hard drive recursively for unneeded files based on their file extension.
+Check Junk files: UVK will search your hard drive recursively for unneeded files based on their file extension.
 The file extensions list to be used while searching can be edited.
 See below.
 UVK will display the files found and also their size in the list.

 You may edit the junk file extensions list.
 Just separate the file extensions you want UVK to search for with a | (vertical bar)

 i.e. If you only want to search for dump and log files, use dmp|dump|log.
-The default list is $$$|bak|chk|dmp|dump|hdmp|log|mdmp|nch|old|temp|tmp|wri.

 Each time you modify the list, UVK will ask you if you want to save the changes for future scans.
-If you click Yes, the new list will be the default list the next time you come to this section.
+If you press Yes, the new list will be the default list the next time you come to this section.

 UVK will now scan the areas you have previously selected.